EMAIL – TK (at) tiaraking.com.au

 Tiara lives in Australia and blogs about many things under many names and has fans and followers from all over the world on multiple social media and networking websites.
 She’s a sparkle addict and music lover.

-Tiara is the Founder & Creative Director of her jewellery company, Jewel Divas, and is a Jewellery, Accessory & Fashion Designer, Consultant and Wardrobe Stylist, Life & Style Blogger at Jewel Divas Style, Author and Publisher.
+Tiara is the Founder & Creative Director of her jewellery company, Jewel Divas, and is a Jewellery & Accessory Designer, Wardrobe Stylist, Lifestyle Blogger at Jewel Divas Style, Author and Publisher.